zephyrowwa/Final-Proj-FER-/README.md

 3rd stage: 10 epochs on RAF-DB

-4-6 stage: 10 epochs each but now with augmentations
+4th stage: 10 epochs each model on FER13, FER13+ and RAF-DB but now with augmentations + final 10 epochs each model

 <hr>